Gilberto Gerald: Activism

 In 1986, the NCBLG held the National Conference on AIDS in the Black Community at the D.C. convention center, resulting in the creation of the National Minority AIDS Council in 1987, which Gerald founded alongside activists including Carl Bean and Craig G. Harris.

 During the National Conference on AIDS in the Black Community, Gerald (with activists like Suki Ports and Carl Bean) spoke for two and a half hours with C. Everett Koop, the U.S. Surgeon General, who had not previously been aware of the disproportionate impact of AIDS on communities of color.
 This conversation resulted in additions to Koop's report, "Understanding AIDS," which was mailed to every home in the nation in 1988.

 This same year, Gerald left the NCBLG, which disbanded a few years later.
 On the disbanding, Gerald said that he believed that the organization just hadn't been designed to address the issues of HIV/AIDS.
 The National Minority AIDS Council is still in operation.

 Gerald was the director of minority affairs for the National AIDS Network in Washington, DC, focusing on the needs of Black and gay people living with HIV/AIDS.
 During this time, he spoke as an educator on AIDS in the gay community on multiple occasions.

 After moving to Los Angeles, California in 1989, Gerald became the executive director of the National Minority AIDS Council when Carl Bean stepped down.

-Gerald would continue to be a prominent organizer within HIV/AIDS and LGBT organizations in California, including the AIDS Project Los Angeles, Gentlemen Concerned, and the Black Coalition on AIDS.
+Gerald would continue to be a prominent organizer within HIV/AIDS and LGBTQ organizations in California, including the AIDS Project Los Angeles, Gentlemen Concerned, and the Black Coalition on AIDS.

-He founded the LGBT consulting firm Gil Gerald & Associates, Inc. in 1991, which assisted non-profits and government agencies with LGBT topics until Gerald's retirement in 2016.
+He founded the LGBTQ consulting firm Gil Gerald & Associates, Inc. in 1991, which assisted non-profits and government agencies with LGBTQ topics until Gerald's retirement in 2016.